zerkz/BB_API_Tester/README.md

 ## Quick Start

 Fork, clone, and npm install.
-If a branch exists for your merchant, you may be able to run tests to immediately.
-If youre merchant does not have a branch, the config files in each test directory will need to be updated for custom submissions for the merchants API.
-If you update a merchant's branch, be sure to commit so that others dont have to go make the same changes.
-Idealy, the person testing the PR should be able to pull the branch run the desired test set without any changes
+Config files in each tests directory can be changed for a merchant.
+Simpy change `apply:false` to `apply:true` in a config file to use that form or url.
+Look at teh options for more thorough testing instructions

 sample test `node test cart -r`